 Cornish mussels stir-fried In lemon basil, chilli, green peppercorns, coconut & turmeric

-500g, fresh mussels, beards and any barnacles removed from the shells (read introduction for help with doing this)
+500g fresh mussels, beards and barnacles removed (see introduction for cleaning tips)

-3 long red chillies, chopped into roll cuts with most seeds removed.
+3 long red chillies, chopped into roll cuts, seeds mostly removed

 4 makrut lime leaves

-1 makrut lime, zested and juiced, seeds removed and discarded (can only be purchased frozen in the UK, can be swapped for a lime, the taste is very different but still makes for a tasty stir-fry)
+1 makrut lime, zested and juiced, seeds removed (can be swapped for a regular lime)

 50g fresh ginger, peeled and sliced into matchsticks